Server and Service Monitoring with TICK

 This is a classification of alerts for notification and customisable system of messages prioritisation (low and high priority).

-An alert appears in a special Slack channel.
+An alert appears in a special Slack channel which is widely used.
 It is quite handy because you don’t need to open an extra app or browser.
-Slack is widely used.

 Checking the alert status user can create a unique message, including information about where and what to fix.
 It is quite effective for teamwork.